Learn About LED Lighting

 LED stands for light emitting diode.
 LED lighting products produce light up to 90% more efficiently than incandescent light bulbs.
 How do they work?
-An electrical current passes through semiconductor material, which illuminates the tiny light sources we call LEDs and the result is visible light.
+An electrical current passes through a microchip, which illuminates the tiny light sources we call LEDs and the result is visible light.
 To prevent performance issues, the heat LEDs produce is absorbed into a heat sink.

-LEDs are now being incorporated into bulbs and fixtures for general lighting applications.
-LEDs are small and provide unique design opportunities.
-Some LED bulb solutions may look like familiar light bulbs and some may not, but can better match the performance of traditional light bulbs.
-Some LED light fixtures may have LEDs built–in as a permanent light source.
+LEDs are incorporated into bulbs and fixtures for general lighting applications.
+Small in size, LEDs provide unique design opportunities.
+Some LED bulb solutions may physically resemble familiar light bulbs and better match the appearance of traditional light bulbs.
+Some LED light fixtures may have LEDs built in as a permanent light source.
 There are also hybrid approaches where a non-traditional “bulb” or replaceable light source format is used and specially designed for a unique fixture.
 LEDs offer a tremendous opportunity for innovation in lighting form factors and fit a wider breadth of applications than traditional lighting technologies.

-LEDs are “directional” light sources, which means they emit light in a specific direction, unlike incandescent and compact fluorescent bulbs, which emit light and heat in all directions.
-For this reason, LED lighting is able to use light and energy more efficiently in many applications.
-However, it also means that sophisticated engineering is needed to produce an LED light bulb that shines light all around like an incandescent A-shape bulb.
+LEDs are “directional” light sources, which means they emit light in a specific direction, unlike incandescent and CFL, which emit light and heat in all directions.
+That means LEDs are able to use light and energy more efficiently in a multitude of applications.
+However, it also means that sophisticated engineering is needed to produce an LED light bulb that shines light in every direction.

 Incandescent bulbs produce light using electricity to heat a metal filament until it becomes “white” hot or is said to incandesce.
 As a result, incandescent bulbs release 90% of their energy as heat.